rspamd/rspamd.com/doc/configuration/logging.md

 ## Introduction

-Rspamd has a number of logging options.
-Firstly, there are three types of log output that are supported: **console** logging - just output log messages to console, **file** logging - output log messages to a file and logging via **syslog** daemon.
-It is also possible to restrict logging to a specific level:
+Rspamd offers various logging options.
+Firstly, there are three supported types of log output: `console` logging, which outputs log messages to the console; `file` logging, which directs log messages to a file; and logging via the `syslog` daemon.
+Additionally, it is possible to limit logging to a specific level:

 | Level          | Description                       |
 | :-------------- | :-------------------------------- |